asthetik/hbackup/README.md

 [English](./README.md) | [简体中文](./README.zh-CN.md)

-hbackup is a simple, high-performance, cross-platform backup tool written in Rust.
-It is designed to be fast, efficient, and easy to use, with a focus on performance and reliability.
+**hbackup** is a simple, high-performance, cross-platform backup tool written in Rust.
+It is designed to be fast, efficient, and easy to use, with a focus on performance, reliability, and flexible backup management.

+---

 ## Features

-- Simple and fast file/directory backup via CLI
+- 🚀 **Fast and simple** file/directory backup via CLI
-- Cross-platform: macOS, Linux, Windows
+- 🖥️ **Cross-platform**: macOS, Linux, Windows
-- Supports custom backup tasks with unique IDs
+- 🗂️ **Custom backup jobs** with unique IDs
-- Configuration and task management via toml in user config directory
+- 📝 **Configuration and task management** via TOML in user config directory
-- Supports '~', '$HOME' and relative paths for source and target paths
+- 🏠 Supports `~`, `$HOME`, and relative paths for source and target
+- 🔄 **Edit, delete, and list** backup jobs easily
+- 🗜️ **Compression support**: gzip and zip for files and directories
+- 🛠️ **Config file backup, reset, and rollback**
+- 📦 **One-time backup**: run a backup without saving a job
+- 🧩 **Extensible**: easy to add new features

+---

 ## Quick Start